BitCurator/bitcurator-access-redaction/README.md

 This repository currently includes the following libraries:

- * libredact: A standalone rewrite of the iredact.py tool
+ * libredact: A Python redaction library and standalone raw disk image redaction tool.
+Loosely based on the iredact.py tool.

 # Building and installing libredact